MayoOgg/Frontendmentor/README.md

-# Frontendmentor
-frontendmentor challanges
-This are some of the solutions to some of the frontend mentor challanges starting from newbie to guru
+These are some of the solutions to some of the frontend mentor challanges starting from newbie to guru